rpatterson/project-structure/README.rst

 Installation
 ****************************************************************************************

-Install by using any tool for installing standard Python 3 distributions such as `pip`_:
+Install by using any tool for installing standard Python 3 distributions.
+The recommended tool is `pipx`_ to prevent affecting the system Python installation and to isolate from other packages:

 .. code:: console

-  $ pip3 install --user project-structure
+  $ pipx install tox

 ****************************************************************************************